pyfsi/coconut/coupling_components/mappers/mappers.md

 ### MapperInterface

-Special mapper-class that maps on the level of `CoSimulationInterface` objects.
+Special mapper-class that maps on the level of `Interface` objects.
-It takes two `CoSimulationInterface` objects, and maps the `ModelPart` objects to each other in order of appearance, all using the same `ModelPart` mapper.
+It takes two `Interface` objects, and maps the `ModelPart` objects to each other in order of appearance, all using the same `ModelPart` mapper.

-To use different interpolation for the different `ModelPart` objects or even for different historical variables, a new `CoSimulationInterface` mapper must be written.
+To use different interpolation for the different `ModelPart` objects or even for different historical variables, a new `Interface` mapper must be written.

 JSON setting|type|description
 ------:|:----:|-----------